-In New Zealand during 2003-2007, gastroenteritis, asthma and acute upper respiratory tract infections (URTIs) made the greatest contribution to ASH rates in children 0-4 years.
+In New Zealand during 2003-2007, gastroenteritis, acute upper respiratory infections (URTIs) and asthma made the greatest contribution to ASH rates in children 0-4 years.
 During 1990-2007, changing from the old to the new ASH coding algorithm resulted in a large reduction in ASH rates.
 Despite this, ASH trends were very similar, with large increases in rates during the 1990s, which began to plateau in the 2000s.
 The impact filtering out ED cases had on these trends was marked however, with much of the growth in ASH rates in the 1990s being due to ED cases.
 During 2003-2007, ASH rates were significantly higher for Pacific and Māori children, males and those in urban or more deprived areas.

-In Hutt Valley DHB during 1990-2007, ASH rates increased irrespective of the ASH algorithm used.
-While the filtering of ED cases resulted in large differences emerging nationally during the 2000s, in Hutt Valley DHB rates were virtually identical irrespective of whether ED cases were included or excluded.
-In addition, ASH rates in Hutt Valley DHB were higher than the New Zealand average throughout the 2000s.
-During 2003-2007 acute URTIs, gastroenteritis, asthma and bacterial / non-viral pneumonia made the greatest contribution to ASH rates.
-During 1996-2007, ASH rates were consistently higher for Pacific > Māori > European and Asian children.
-ASH admissions were also higher in winter and spring.
+In Waikato DHB during 1990-2007, ASH rates increased during the 1990s, and then began to decline in the 2000s, irrespective of the ASH algorithm used.
+While the filtering of ED cases had little impact on rates during the 1990s, large differences emerged during the 2000s depending on whether ED cases were included or excluded.
+During the last 4 years however, Waikato's ASH rates were lower than the New Zealand average, irrespective of the coding algorithms or filters used.
+During 2003-2007, acute URTIs, gastroenteritis and dental conditions made the greatest contribution to ASH rates if ED cases were included, while dental conditions, asthma and gastroenteritis made the greatest contribution if ED cases were excluded.
+During 1996-2007, ASH rates were higher for Waikato Māori and Pacific > European and Asian children irrespective of whether ED cases were included or excluded.
+ASH admissions were also higher in late winter and spring.